For a list of Montana economic development agencies that can help with the site selection process, visit our Online Site Seekers’ Guide.

 - Booth equipment, furniture, and carpeting rental

 - Promotional materials (product flyer specific to show, booth signage, etc.)

-Local development organizations and local governments may assist with tax credits, abatements, and exemptions.
-Types of these incentives include the following:
+Local development organizations and local governments may assist with tax credits, abatements and exemptions.
+These incentives include the following types:

 New or Expanding Industry Wage Credit: A new or expanding manufacturing corporation in Montana may receive a corporation license tax credit of 1% of wages paid to new employees for the first three years of operation and expenses.

 Property Tax Abatements: Property tax abatement is available to certain new or expanding businesses.
 The governing body of the affected county or the incorporated city or town must approve by resolution the abatement.
 The tax benefit received is a percentage multiplier applied to the increase in taxable value of the qualifying improvements or modernized processes.
 The tax benefit applies to the number of mills levied and assessed for high school district and elementary school district purposes and to the number of mills levied and assessed by the local governing body approving the benefit.
 New/expanding industries will be taxed at 50% of taxable value for the first five years after a construction permit is issued.
 The tax rate is raised incrementally over the next five years to 100%.

 Incumbent Workforce Training Grant Program: The Montana Department of Labor and Industry¹s Incumbent Workforce Training Grant Program is available to businesses with no more than 50 employees in the state and no more than 20 at any one location.
 Training is available to employees who have passed the company¹s probationary period, with up to $2,000 available for full-time employees and $1,000 for part-time employees.
 Businesses must be able to contribute matching funds.
 Training grant dollars may be used for approved training, travel, or instructional materials.
 Visit the Incumbent Workforce Training Grant Program section at montana.gov.